Jefferson Flanders

 The topics touched upon in Flanders’ writing reflect his broad interests: politics, history, media criticism, education and learning, communications theory, sports, evolutionary biology, and theology, and, in his short fiction, the interior “felt life.”

 Flanders has taught most recently in the journalism department of New York University, and at Boston University and Babson College.
-He is also the president of MindEdge, an educational publisher of online courses, and managing director of MindEdge Press.

 A graduate of Harvard College, where he earned a degree in history and literature and studied with the poet Robert Fitzgerald, Flanders continued his education at Columbia University.